desmos-labs/desmos-contracts/docs/architecture/adr-005-social-tips-contract.md

 DRAFT

 ## Abstract
 This ADR defines the architecture of the Social Tips contract.
-This contract allow sending tips to a user using their know **handle** of a centralized application.
+This contract allows sending tips to a user using their know **handle** of a centralized application.
 The handle can be the @handle of Twitter, the user's nickname on Discord or even an e-mail address.
 Additionally, users may want to send tips to other users that don't have a Desmos profile this contract